nemzyxt/secure-api/README.md

 # Secure API
-Demo on using JWT middleware to secure API endpoints
+Using JWT middleware to secure API endpoints